CEHS Office of Accreditation and Records

 Master of Arts in Counseling - Council for Accreditation of Counseling and Related Educational Programs (CACREP)

-This program is one of two counselor education program in the state of West Virginia
+This program is one of two counselor education programs in the state of West Virginia

 that is accredited by the

-Council for Accreditation of Counseling and Related Education Programs (CACREP).
+Council for Accreditation of Counseling and Related Educational Programs (CACREP).

 Those who graduated between December 2016 and July 2017 and have met the criteria for graduating from the CACREP program in Clinical Rehabilitation and Mental Health Counseling program are grandfathered into the designation.
-These means they can report having graduated from a CACREP program with a specialization in Clinical Rehabilitation Counseling and one in Clinical Mental Health Counseling.
-These distinctions are important in application for certifications, licensure, and for some employment sites.
+This means they can report having graduated from a CACREP program with a specialization in Clinical Rehabilitation Counseling and one in Clinical Mental Health Counseling.
+These distinctions are important in applying for certifications, licensures, and for some employment sites.

-In the spring of 2013, the board members of CORE and CACREP directed their respective leaders in spring 2013 to work toward developing a relationship between the two organizations that would protect and benefit students in rehabilitation counseling programs who were legitimately preparing counselors to work as independent mental health counseling practitioners.
+In the spring of 2013, the board members of the Council on Rehabilitation Education (CORE) and CACREP directed their respective leaders to work toward developing a relationship between the two organizations that would protect and benefit students in rehabilitation counseling programs who were legitimately preparing counselors to work as independent mental health counseling practitioners.
 In 2015, they announced a merger of the two organizations with CACREP assuming the accreditation responsibilities of programs that have been CORE-accredited effective July 1, 2017.

 This is one in a long line of firsts for the program.
 In August of 1955, one of seven federal grants available for establishing a graduate rehabilitation counselor education program under PL 565 was awarded to WVU.
 This was in response to the Vocational Rehabilitation Amendments (federal legislation) that established funding sources for college and university training of rehabilitation professionals.
 The rehabilitation counselor education program started in 1955 with the first students enrolled in January 1956 and the first graduating class in 1957.

-In 1974, it was one of first programs accredited by the Council on Rehabilitation Education (CORE).
-Students admitted Fall 1975 were the first who could report having graduated under the status of CORE accreditation.
+In 1974, it was one of the first programs accredited by CORE.
+Students admitted in the fall of 1975 were the first who could report having graduated under the status of CORE accreditation.

 For more information, please contact: